The signs were there.

 Grief becomes purpose

-InsightScoop launches + Kiara joins
+InsightScoop launches · Kiara joins

 InsightScoop doesn't diagnose.
 We help you spot patterns so you can decide when to watch, monitor, or call your vet.

-We want to turn "I had no idea" into "I saw it early."
-That means a clean yard, a calmer mind, and a wellness trail you can trust.
+That's the whole project.
+A clean yard, a calmer mind, and a wellness trail you can trust.

-Built by pet parents, for pet parents
+Built by pet parents, for pet parents.

 Ayden Dunham